Chobham Festival brings diverse music, art, theatre and cultural events and glorious flower festivals to delight and entertain our Surrey village.

-Since 1993 Chobham Festival has been bringing diverse music, art, theatre and cultural events and glorious flower festivals to Chobham to delight and entertain the village.
-The event is organised by a team of volunteers.
-If you would like to be part of it in anyway – helping with publicity, catering, stewarding, setting up chairs and tables, running the bar at various events or simply contributing ideas – do get in touch.
-Email firstname.lastname@example.org or call 01276 857914.
+The event is organised for the community by a team of volunteers.
+If you would like to be part of it in anyway – helping with publicity, catering, stewarding, setting up chairs and tables, selling programmes or running the bar at various events – please do get in touch.
+Email email@example.com or call 01276 858143.

 To receive updates about Festival events and other community arts-music events in Chobham, please join our mailing list.
 We will not share your details with other organisations and you can unsubscribe any time by emailing firstname.lastname@example.org.
 Or call 01276 857914.